Squid ink pasta with prawns lends both flavour and a splash of drama to a pretty classic shrimp spaghetti with garlic, chilli and lemon.

 Instructions

-- Slice the fennel bulb as finely as you can, a mandolin is the best tool for this.
+- Remove any tough outer "leaves" from the fennel bulb and slice it as finely as you can; a mandolin is the best tool for this.

 - Zest the lemon.

-- Add in the prawns and then sautee for 5-6 minutes for raw uncooked and 2-4 minutes for par boiled and defrosted prawns.
+- Add in the prawns and then sautee for 4-5 minutes.

 - Toss the pasta through the prawns and add the remaining lemon zest and the juice of half of the lemon.

-- Add the cooking liquid to form a nice emulsion and serve sprinkled with fennel fronds if you have some.
+- Add enough of the cooking liquid to form a nice emulsion and serve sprinkled with fennel fronds from the fennel bulb if there are any.

 Victoria